koushikvikram/koushikvikram.github.io/Machine Learning Systems/modularity.md

 Source: [Introduction to Kedro training with Joel Schwarzmann - YouTube](https://www.youtube.com/watch?v=NU7LmDZGb6E&ab_channel=QuantumBlack)

-## Kedro - reading data from S3
+## Kedro - reading/writing from/to S3

 - Include `s3fs>=0.3.0,<0.5` in `src/requirements.txt`
 - Run `kedro build-reqs` from the project's root directory
 - Run `pip install -r src/requirements.txt`
-- Create a dataset in `conf/base/catalog.yml` that points to the location in S3
+- Create a dataset in `conf/base/catalog.yml` that points to the location in S3.
+Add your AWS credentials to `conf/local/credentials.yml` and specify the credentials parameter along with the dataset parameter in `conf/base/catalog.yml`.
+Refer to: [https://kedro.readthedocs.io/en/stable/data/data_catalog.html#example-4-loads-a-csv-file-from-a-specific-s3-bucket-using-credentials-and-load-arguments](https://kedro.readthedocs.io/en/stable/data/data_catalog.html#example-4-loads-a-csv-file-from-a-specific-s3-bucket-using-credentials-and-load-arguments)
-- Now, when you run `catalog.load(DATASET_NAME)`
+- Now, when you run `catalog.load(DATASET_NAME)`, Kedro loads the data from S3 into memory
+- To save the output of a node as a dataset to S3, specify the name of the output(dataset), S3 path and credentials in `conf/base/catalog.yml`.
+- When the node is run, Kedro writes the data to S3.

 ## Kedro - Hello World Pipeline